French cruiser Galilée: Bombardment of Casablanca

 Aftermath of the Bombardment of Casablanca.

-The Pacha of Casablanca, Abu Bakr Ibn Abi Zaid as-Slawi, captive aboard the Galilée.
+The Pacha of Casablanca, Abu Bakr Ibn Abi Zaid as-Slawi, captive aboard Galilée.

 The following month, she was involved in the Bombardment of Casablanca, which marked the beginning of the French conquest of Morocco from the west.
 On July 30, 1907, tribesmen of the Shawiya opposing the terms of the Treaty of Algeciras and the vacillations of the representative of the Makhzen, the Qaid Abu Bakr Ibn Abi Zaid as-Slawi, killed nine European employees of la Compagnie Marocaine operating a Decauville train from a quarry in Roches Noires to the Port of Casablanca.

 Galilée was dispatched the same day by order of Charles de Beaupoil, comte de Saint-Aulaire on behalf of Eugène Regnault.
 He instructed Commandant Ollivier of Galilée to protect the lives and possessions of the Europeans, and to bombard if necessary to protect the European settlements.
 Galilée arrived in the waters of Casablanca on August 1 at 8:30 am.
 The situation was stable until August 5, when Galilée put a landing party of 75 men ashore, into the city, causing an insurrection.

 While the French colonial forces were fighting their way to the French consulate, Galilée was joined by Du Chayla, and the two cruisers then bombarded the port and the fortress in the city.
 Additional French forces arrived by 9 August and sent a larger force of 3,000 sailors ashore.
 The Moroccan resistance made a major assault on the French forces the next day, but intense fire support from the French warships drove them off with heavy losses, an estimated 6,000–15,000 Moroccan deaths.

 She remained in the Reserve Division in 1908.
 In July 1909, Tsar Nicholas II of Russia visited France, and on the 27th, he boarded Galilée along with President Armand Fallières to observe a naval review in Cherbourg.
 Galilée was struck from the naval register in 1911 and was then broken up.